How do I provide proof of vaccination to Shenandoah?

-SU is requiring that individuals within certain groups — those who have high levels of contact with others at the university or pose a greater risk to our community — be fully vaccinated for COVID-19 by August 1 for Fall 2021, or have at least the first dose by June 1 for groups that will be in person this summer (with full vaccination following as soon as practicable), unless they have an SU-approved medical or religious exemption.
+SU is requiring that individuals within certain groups — those who have high levels of contact with others at the university or pose a greater risk to our community — be fully vaccinated for COVID-19, unless they have an SU-approved medical or religious exemption.

 - All students living in university housing

 - All students, coaches and staff involved in both university-sponsored (NCAA) athletics and intramural sports activities

 - All students, faculty and staff involved in any music, theatre, dance or other group practice, rehearsal, ensemble or performance, whether for a class, a co-curricular activity, or a public event (this includes SCAA staff and teachers)